Evolution of circumstellar discs in young star-forming regions: Model

 When the distance $d$ between a disc and a massive star is $d < d_{min}$, the disc enters the EUV-dominated photoevaporation regime.
 The mass loss in this case is calculated as:

 with $x \approx 1.5$ and $\varepsilon \approx 3$ \citep{johnstone1998}.

-A disc is dispersed when it has lost 99\% of its initial gas mass \citep{ansdell2016} or when its mean column density drops below $\SI{1}{\g\per\cm^2}$ \citep{pascucci2016}.
-After a disc is dispersed, its host star continues to evolve normally in the stellar dynamics code.
+A disc is considered dispersed when it has lost 99\% of its initial gas mass \citep{ansdell2016} or when its mean column density drops below $1 g/cm^2$ \citep{pascucci2016}.
+After a disc is dispersed, its host star continues to be integrated by the stellar dynamics and stellar evolution codes.